 Some people may not respond well to this form or therapy, no different than any other therapy.
 We are all very unique so please keep this in mind if you try it.
 I can’t say that you will experience the same, as we all respond to things differently.
 The great thing about it is that they offer a full 30-day money back guarantee if you don’t like it.

 Speaking of money, it is not on the cheap end compared with other personal use items for pain.
-Oska Pulse retails for $399, but with the coupon code WELLNESS4YOU that I set up with the company, they will take $55 off that price.
+Oska Pulse retails for $399, but if you contact me, I can give you a code that I set up with the company where they will take $55 off that pricee.
 I am not going to say it is inexpensive, but if it helps it is an amazing deal when you consider how much we pay for all the things we do for pain management, all the doctors we see, and all the medications we may take.
 I can easily shell out $400 for a few months worth of CBD oil.
 Not that there is anything wrong with CBD, as I have used it with some success.
 I just used that example to compare price points.